JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 <br/><br/>
 ## Input

-This program will accept four types of arguments:
+This program will accept any combination of these four types of arguments:
 1. Options
 2. Result file used for the [Resumption feature](#Resumption)
 3. A video file
 4. A directory containing videos (and result files)

-All options nust begin with "--".\
+All options must begin with "--".\
 All result files must begin with "ds3_rc_results".

-You can supply as arguments any combination of filenames, directories, and result files.

 If no files or directories are given, the program will use the current working directory.